OULibraries/ansible-role-zabbix-proxy/README.md

 Role Variables
 --------------

-The following variables are defined:
+The following default variables are defined and need configured:

 ```
 httpd_dn_prefix: proxy